coolpandadev/react-wyt-pro/README.md

  - On the show trade proposal page, user should see a list of comments from other users.
  - On the show trade proposal page, any user can fill out the comment form with their name and comment on the trade

-### Technologies used
+### Libraries and modules used
 To create the frontend app, we used the following frameworks:
- 1. React
+ 1. Create React App
- 2. Material UI
+ 2. Tailwind CSS
  3. React Router
+ 4. React Select
- 4. React Hot Toast
+ 5. React Hot Toast

 ### Snapshots
 <p align="center">